h12w/gspec/DESIGN.md

 Introduction
 ------------
-GSpec is a Go testing framework that makes it easy to organize and verify the mind model of software.
+GSpec is a concurrent, minimal, extensible and reliable testing framework in Go that makes it easy to organize and verify the mind model of software.

 Design goals:

 * It should be natual to write readable and runnable specifications.
-* It should be an extension rather than replacement to "go test".
+* It should be an enhancement rather than replacement to "go test".
 * It should be reliable by robust design and 100% test coverage.
 * It should be minimal and extensible.